Skip to content

 In this lesson, you are adding security-related sections:

-• change working pages from public or optional auth to auth = "required"
+• change working pages from auth = "optional" to auth = "required"

 • Pages: auth requirements now shape who can reach the workflow UI